MicrosoftDocs/windows-dev-docs/windows-apps-src/design/shell/tiles-and-notifications/send-local-toast-desktop.md

 ---
 Description: Learn how Win32 C# apps can send local toast notifications and handle the user clicking the toast.
-title: Send a local toast notification from desktop C# apps ms.assetid: E9AB7156-A29E-4ED7-B286-DA4A6E683638
+title: Send a local toast notification from Win32 C# apps ms.assetid: E9AB7156-A29E-4ED7-B286-DA4A6E683638
-label: Send a local toast notification from desktop C# apps
+label: Send a local toast notification from Win32 C# apps
 template: detail.hbs
 ms.date: 09/24/2020
 ms.topic: article
 keywords: windows 10, uwp, win32, desktop, toast notifications, send a toast, send local toast, desktop bridge, msix, sparse packages, C#, c sharp, toast notification, wpf, send toast notification wpf, send toast notification winforms, send toast notification c#, send notification wpf, send notification c#, toast notification wpf, toast notification c# ms.localizationpriority: medium
 ---
-# Send a local toast notification from desktop C# apps
+# Send a local toast notification from Win32 C# apps

-Desktop apps (including packaged [MSIX](/windows/msix/desktop/source-code-overview) apps, apps that use [sparse packages](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps) to obtain package identity, and classic non-packaged Win32 apps) can send interactive toast notifications just like Windows apps.
-However, there are a few special steps for desktop apps due to the different activation schemes and the potential lack of package identity if you're not using MSIX or sparse packages.
+Win32 apps (including packaged [MSIX](/windows/msix/desktop/source-code-overview) apps, apps that use [sparse packages](/windows/apps/desktop/modernize/grant-identity-to-nonpackaged-apps) to obtain package identity, and classic non-packaged Win32 apps) can send interactive toast notifications just like Windows apps.
+However, there are a few special steps for Win32 apps due to the different activation schemes and the potential lack of package identity if you're not using MSIX or sparse packages.

 > [!IMPORTANT]
 > If you're writing a UWP app, please see the [UWP documentation](send-local-toast.md).
-For other desktop languages, please see [Desktop C++ WRL](send-local-toast-desktop-cpp-wrl.md).
+For other desktop languages, please see [Win32 C++ WRL](send-local-toast-desktop-cpp-wrl.md).

 ## Step 1: Install the Notifications library

 Install the `Microsoft.Toolkit.Uwp.Notifications` [NuGet package](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) in your project.

-This [Notifications library](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) adds compat library code for working with toast notifications from desktop apps.
+This [Notifications library](https://www.nuget.org/packages/Microsoft.Toolkit.Uwp.Notifications/) adds compat library code for working with toast notifications from Win32 apps.
 It also references the UWP SDKs and allows you to construct notifications using C# instead of raw XML.
 The remainder of this quickstart depends on the Notifications library.

 ## Step 2: Implement the activator